vdclab/vdclab-wiki/ECOD.md

  {.links-list}

 ## User Notes
-Useful when examining protein families, superfamilies and their structures within an evolutionary context
+- Useful when examining protein families, superfamilies and their structures within an evolutionary context
+- Alternative to the SCOP database

 ## Ease of Use
 Straightforward search tool for querying their database